How to Install Peel and Stick Backsplash to a Rental Kitchen

 Credit card or some type of straight edge to get out any air bubbles

-The installation of this peel and stick backsplash was pretty straight forward.
+The installation of this peel and stick backsplash was pretty straightforward.
+This is essentially the same as backsplash tile stickers except this comes on a roll, like wallpaper.
 The first thing to do is to remove everything from the countertops, wipe down all of the walls really well so that the sticker backing can adhere properly.

 Start by gently folding back the sticker backing about 2 inches and line up the sticker at the top of your backsplash area.
 I started on the edge of the wall, working your way over – here I’m starting on the edge of my stove.
 Press firmly to adhere the sticker to the wall.
 Swipe your hand across the sticker to make sure it’s secure, then gently and slowly start pulling the backing away, pressing down the sticker to the wall as you go.